Entangled criticality and irreversibility in random Markov dynamics: Theory

 Markov models are well motivated when restricting interest to time scales long compared to those of the microscopic dynamics, when noise is weak and nonconservative driving is small \cite{Esposito12,Falasco21}.
 In this regime, the local detailed balance relation that relates the ratio of forward and backward transition rates to entropy production, is recovered in the Markov dynamics.
 When driving is large, it may be preferable to perform the coarse-graining by milestoning rather than lumping states \cite{Hartich23}.

 We consider discrete-time Markov models over a discrete state space, with $N$ states.
-Let $M_{yx}$ be the probability of transitioning from state $x$ to state $y$.
-The state vector $\rho_x(t)$, giving the probability to be in state $x$ at time $t$, evolves according to the Master equation \eq{ \rho_y(t+1) = \sum_x M_{yx} \rho_x(t), } Note that $\sum_y M_{yx} = 1$ with each $M_{yx}\geq0$ so $M$ is a left-stochastic matrix and probability normalization is preserved under the dynamics.\\
+Let $M_{ba}$ be the probability of transitioning from state $a$ to state $b$.
+The state vector $\rho_a(t)$, giving the probability to be in state $a$ at time $t$, evolves according to the Master equation \eq{ \rho_b(t+1) = \sum_a M_{ba} \rho_a(t), } Note that $\sum_b M_{ba} = 1$ with each $M_{ba}\geq0$ so $M$ is a left-stochastic matrix and probability normalization is preserved under the dynamics.\\

-One definition of a complex system is one in which the behavior is sensitive to small changes in the equations of motion \cite{Parisi99}.
-In a model inferred from data, one therefore mixes universal aspects of behavior, which are independent of the specific realization, and conditional aspects, which are not.
-The universal aspects are by definition captured by an appropriate ensemble of systems.